ZhgChg.Li

 var sourcePathOption:String? = nil

-// .xcassets directory location
+// .xcassets directory path

 var assetCatalogPathOption:String? = nil

-// Unused warning ignore items
+// Unused warning ignore list

 let ignoredUnusedNames = [String]()